ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 1. ***Spontaneous Combustion:*** The player is immediately Knocked Down.
 You may modify either the Armour roll or Injury roll by +1.
 2. ***Temporal Instability:*** The player moves out of phase with reality, gaining the No Hands trait.
-3. ***Shrunken Head:*** The only thing worse than a tiny head is the realisation that your helmet no longer fitts.
+3. ***Shrunken Head:*** The only thing worse than a tiny head is the realisation that your helmet no longer fits.
 The player gains the Bone Head trait.
 4. ***Massively Obese:*** The player expands in size until they are a hulking mass of flesh.
 The player's MA is reduced by 1, to a minimum of 1, and their AV is improved by 1, to a maximum of 11+.
 5. ***Leprous Flesh:*** Skin and flesh hang from the player in sickening folds.
 The player gains the Foul Appearance skill.
 6. ***Thorny Carapace:*** The player's body sprouts a thick, spiked shell.
 The player gains the Iron Hard Skin skill and their AV is improved by 1, to a maximum of 11+.